-Advent, the season of the church year that leads up to Christmas, begins on December 2.
+Advent, the season of the church year that leads up to Christmas, begins this year on November 29.
 What is Advent?
 Glad you asked!

 What is Advent?